RaySanchez12/RaySanchez12/README.md

 - 👋 Hi, I’m @RaySanchez12
-- 👀 I’m interested in learning.
+- 👀 learning is why I'm here.
-- 🌱 I’m currently learning Swift UI
+- 🌱 Currently, I'm learning Swift UI, Phyton and HTML
-- 💞️ I’m looking to collaborate on anything and everything
+- I’m looking to collaborate on anything and everything to continue my growth
-- 📫 Reach me email! rs.raymondsanchez@gmail.com
+- 📫 Reach me on email! rs.raymondsanchez@gmail.com

 <!---
 RaySanchez12/RaySanchez12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.